What is Generative AI: Exploring Examples, Use Cases, and Models

 #4.
 Video creation

-Using machine learning algorithms, generative AI tools can also create videos based on your text prompts or data inputs.
+Using machine learning algorithms, generative AI tools can also create or edit videos based on your text prompts or data inputs.

 The video creation feature is particularly useful to advertising, entertainment, and education businesses.
 Marketers can also use tools based on AI models to create everything from short advertisements to full-length feature films.